twodogmeimei/my-reading/management/strategic-doing.md

 Where are we going? and How are we going to get there?
 With this definition, think about the strategic plans you've recently read or been a part of developing.
 Strategy has to be a team effort, and the more complex the environment, the larger the group – the network – that will need to be engaged.
 The word we often use for working together is *collaboration*.

+*True* collaboration is at one end of a continuum of joint efforts.
+When people come together, they usually start by just exchanging information about who they are and what they do – we often call this *networking*.
+A bit more involved is *coordinating*, Still further along the continuum is *cooperating*.
+All of these activities are good – but they aren't collaboration (although we may claim otherwise in a presentation!).
 Collaboration involves linking, leveraging, and aligning resources in ways that enhance one another's capacity to create a shared outcome, a mutual benefit.

 **Behaving Differently**